 Get honest feedback from someone who wants the best for you.
 Dedicate your time and energy toward growing in these eight areas.
 Perfection may be unattainable, but the leader who excels in these ways will be unstoppable!

-* Friends, I know that there’s no such thing as a “perfect” Children’s Pastor.
+P.S.
+Before you comment.
+There isn’t such thing as a “perfect” Children’s Pastor.
 I took liberty with this word to describe the best or ideal Children’s Ministry leader.

 Join the Daily Dispatch!